 calligraphing poems

-under shade of bamboo and plum
+under shade of bamboo and plumas servants fill cups

 with rice wine